Enabling LDAP authentication

 Configuration Item Description

-AUTH_LDAP_BIND_DN Username DN (Distinguished Name) of the bind user account.
+AUTH_LDAP_BIND_DN Username Distinguished Name (DN) of the bind user account.
 This needs to be the full DN for the Bind User, not just the bind username.

 LDAP Group for Admins The DN of the Admins group.
 Users in this group have admin access.

-It is possible to configure LDAP for non-public applications, but it may lead to a double-login scenario, so you might want to opt for public applications that can be accessed by unauthenticated users.
+LDAP can be configured for non-public applications, but it may lead to a double-login scenario, so consider using public applications that can be accessed by unauthenticated users.
 For more information on public applications in CML, see Securing Applications.

 For more information on how you can configure Cloudera Data Visualization security and authentication settings, see Security and Authentication